samahorro/PaperStudio-/README.md

 - Added SOC-relevant logging and monitoring concepts using CloudTrail and CloudWatch Logs Insights for investigation and detection use cases.
 - Used Prowler to assess AWS security posture and map findings to cloud security frameworks.
 - Documented threats, trust boundaries, security controls, and future hardening steps.

-## My Contributions

-- Contributed to both the frontend and backend development of the PaperStudio e-commerce application.
-- Helped implement and document application security controls across authentication, authorization, validation, sanitization, and rate limiting.
-- Helped design and explain the AWS security architecture for compute, storage, database, identity, logging, encryption, and recovery.
-- Mapped the project to security frameworks including CIS AWS Foundations, NIST SP 800-53, AWS Well-Architected Security Pillar, CSA cloud threats, and PCI DSS concepts.
-- Participated in security posture assessment and hardening recommendations using Prowler and AWS-native services.

 ## Technology Stack